Baking Soda

 Identity & Origin

-Source: Naturally occurring deposits or chemical refinement from trona mineral
+Source: Naturally occurring mineral deposits or manufactured from sodium carbonate

 Uses in Apothecary Work